Current obsession: Discomfort Designs Phantom Limb pedal.

 Tips.

-• My only gripe about the mix of the microloopers is that the two sub-octave voices could be a little louder, since five of the loopers are above normal pitch.
+- My only gripe about the mix of the microloopers is that the two sub-octave voices could be a little louder, since five of the loopers are above normal pitch.
 Using the low-pass filter helps to tone down those higher-pitches, but adding a pedal with a lower octave really fills out the spectrum.
 I like something that can stagger that lower octave for more personality, like the OBNE BL-44 Reverse.
-Bizarrely, when the BL-44’s clock slider is below about ⅔ there’s some unexplainable added noise that’s not in each pedal individually.
-But then it kinda adds to the lo-fi vibe.
+Bizarrely, when the BL-44’s clock slider is below about ⅔ there can be some unexplainable added noise that’s not in each pedal individually.
+But then it adds to the lo-fi vibe.

 My take.